mata0050/todo-postgre/README.md

 ## Steps to Getting Started:
 1. Create a folder for your project.
-2. Install dependencies npm i express dotenv pg.
+2. Install dependencies npm i express dotenv pg express-async-handler.
 3. Install nodemon and concurrently npm i -D nodemon concurrently.
 4. Config the package.json  scripts
 5. Create a .gitignore